-Yes, a volcanic eruption is currently ongoing on the Reykjanes Peninsula.
-It began around midnight on November 20, 2024, near the Sundhnúksgígar crater row.
-The eruption is smaller than previous ones, contained to a safe area, and has not disrupted travel or flights.
-For the latest information, please check Iceland's volcanic activity updates.
+No, there is no volcanic eruption currently happening in Iceland.
+The most recent eruption in the southwest began on November 20, 2024, lasting 18 days before ending on December 8.
+The lava flow was contained to a safe area and did not disrupt travel or flights.
+For the latest information, you can check Iceland's volcanic activity updates.

 No, the volcano eruption won’t disrupt your travel plans in Iceland.
-Everyone in the country is safe, and the volcanically active region is well away from our tour routes.
-The area is always monitored by scientists and authorities, so there's no impact on travel itineraries.
-Flights to Iceland are also running normally.
+Everyone in the country is safe, and the volcanically active region is constantly monitored by scientists and authorities.
+There's no impact on travel itineraries and flights to a from Iceland are also running normally.
 Your trip should go smoothly and be full of unique experiences!

 Absolutely, Iceland remains a safe destination.
 Volcanic activity on the Reykjanes peninsula, while significant, is well-managed and poses no threat to the rest of the island.
 This region has experienced a number of eruptions since 2021.
 However, none have disrupted flights or general travel around Iceland.
 The current eruptions are taking place in the isolated area.
 Extensive monitoring by the authorities ensures that these events won't affect your visit.